 If you’re reading this, you most likely just purchased your first menstrual cup, or you’re at least thinking about it, right?
 One of your main concerns might be, “how do I clean my cup?
 Is it safe to use it over and over again?”
 Don’t worry, menstrual cups can be a little confusing and there’s definitely a learning curve, but you’ll be a PRO in no time!

-With proper care and a quick clean, your Lunette cup will be ready to serve you for another reuse.
+With proper care and a quick clean, your Lunette cup can be used over and over again – for several years!

-We, of course recommend our Feelbetter Liquid Wash that is designed for washing a silicone cup.
-But you can also use some other liquid soap that is fragrance-free, oil-free and has a mild to acidic pH (between 3,5 and 5,5).
-Just be sure it does not contain oils, since they can stick to the cup and create a film that could irritate the body.
-DO NOT use dishwashing liquid or wash your cup in the dishwasher!
-THAT is a definite no no!
+As we mentioned above, we highly recommend using our Feelbetter Cup Cleanser that is designed for washing a silicone cup.
+However, if you don’t have access to our cleanser, make sure to use liquid soaps that are fragrance-free, oil-free, and have a mild to acidic pH level (between 3,5 and 5,5).
+Just be sure it doesn’t contain any oils – they can stick to the cup and create a film that could irritate the body.
+Also, do NOT use dish wash or detergent – and most definitely do not put your cup in the dishwasher!

 The best way to get rid of stains

-Fill the cup with water, place your palm on it, turn upside down and squeeze.
-When the water squirts out through the airholes, they are instantly cleaned!
-Also, you can use a blunt toothpick soaked in rubbing alcohol.
-Or a toothbrush dedicated to this purpose.
-Do not use sharp items on your cup, like needles and such.
-They will do more damage than good.
+Fill the cup with water, place your palm on it, turn upside down and squeeze!
+When the water squirts out through the air-holes, they should be instantly cleaned!
+You can also use a blunt toothpick soaked in rubbing alcohol, or a toothbrush dedicated to this purpose.
+Do not use sharp items such as needles or pins on your cup, they will do more damage than good!